algorand/indexer/docs/rfc/0001-exporter-interface.md

 instead of streaming data).
   - I support using sockets--very standard and well known programming interface,and has useful libraries built around it unlike using process input/output which may have additional OS-specific challenges.
-- What should the plugin config file format be?
-  - toml is a great format which has serialization/deserialization support in golang, is expressive in terms of the supported data, and has an easy-to-read format.
-However, we currently use yaml for most things--this is probably our opportunity to swap over, at least for a portion of our configs if we want.
--

 ### Future possibilities